 There are two types of IUDs, or intrauterine devices—hormonal and non-hormonal.
 Both are small, T-shaped devices that work in your uterus to prevent pregnancy, and can be placed by your healthcare professional during a routine office visit.

 You may experience pain, bleeding, or dizziness during and after placement.
 If your symptoms do not pass within 30 minutes after placement, your IUD may not have been placed correctly.
 Your healthcare professional will examine you to see if your IUD needs to be removed or replaced.

 IUDs can be used by women who have and have not given birth.
 Once in place, an IUD provides continuous, highly effective birth control.
 And if your plans change, IUDs are reversible.
 Your healthcare professional can remove your IUD at any time and you can try to get pregnant right away.
-For women who use Kyleena®, about 7 out of 10 who want to become pregnant will become pregnant sometime in the first year after Kyleena is removed.
+Kyleena can be removed at any time by their healthcare professional.
+About 7 out of 10 women who want to become pregnant will become pregnant sometime in the first year after Kyleena is removed.